MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 - **Issue**: When a datatable or datarow cell contains a multi-line entry, the variable viewer displays only the first line of it.
 - **Workarounds**: None.

+- **Issue**: When a datatable or datarow cell contains a multi-line entry, the variable viewer displays only the first line of it.
+- **Workarounds**: None.

 ## Instances

 - **Web browser instance** – Contains a browser instance created through the **Launch new Internet Explorer** or other browser launching actions.